canonical/kafka-operator/docs/tutorial/t-manage-passwords.md

 #### Retrieve the admin password

-As previously mentioned, the admin password can be retrieved by running the `get-admin-credentials` action on the Charmed Kafka application:
+As previously mentioned, the admin password can be retrieved by running the `get-admin-credentials` action on the Charmed Apache Kafka application:

 ```shell
 juju run kafka/leader get-admin-credentials